The Importance of Leadership: Play Your Music

 A Simple Question to Recalibrate Your Leadership

-If today were your last one in your current role, what would you regret not having said, done, or changed?
+If today were your last day in your current role, what would you regret not having said, done, or changed?
+Whatever surfaces — that’s your music.
+Start there.

 Have the conversation.